synfron/ReshaperForBurp.docs/Variables.md

 ## Variable Tags

 Variables can be read by Whens and Thens when a variable tag is specified in supporting text fields.
-Variable tags can be typed in manually or inserted via the right-click menu for those text fields.
+Variable tags can be typed in manually or inserted via the `Insert Variable Tags` option in the right-click menu for those text fields.
 {% raw %}

 Note, use of `<someText>` in the syntax definitions below signify a description of the value that it needs to be replaced with. `<` and `>` should not remain in the final tag.
 Values not surrounded by `<` and `>` are literal values.
 Surround the value in quotes (`"`) if the value contains special characters or any of the following characters: `{}:`.